 Candles with toxic paraffin wax should never be burned in the home.
-Better yet, avoid candles altogether.
-Paraffin and some other types of waxes create a harmful, potentially carcinogenic soot that gets circulated into your indoor air supply.
+Better yet, avoid synthetic candles altogether.
+Paraffin and other synthetic types of waxes create a harmful, potentially carcinogenic soot that gets circulated into your indoor air supply.

 Open Your Windows

 Need some ventilation right away?
 Throw open a few of your windows.
-Even if it’s chilly, you can do a quick “clear out” of your home’s air by opening the windows and doors and putting fans up.
+Even if it’s chilly, you “clear out” your home’s air by opening the windows and doors and putting fans up.

 You can place fans backwards in your windows so they pull air from inside your home out, or you can set up one fan to pull fresh air inside the home and another to pull air out, creating a cross breeze that airs out your home in minutes.

 Grow Air Purifying Plants

 It’s well known that plants are the primary source of Earth’s oxygen.
 But did you know that some plants — especially those that are easy to grow indoors — can remove germs, dust, and other airborne toxins?